Back to all posts

 At Nola Bliss, we focus on providing the highest quality therapeutic massage, but we don’t directly bill insurance companies.
 This allows our therapists to concentrate entirely on your treatment without being limited by insurance network constraints.
 However, that doesn’t mean you’re out of options.
 Many of our clients successfully get reimbursed for their sessions by submitting the claim themselves.
 It takes a few extra steps, but if you have a qualifying condition, it can make regular, healing treatment much more accessible.
 To help you through it, here’s a breakdown of how the process generally works and what you can do to prepare before you book your appointment with us.

-When Insurance Might Cover It
+When Your Insurance Might Say Yes

 For an insurance company to consider covering your massage, a doctor typically needs to determine that it’s essential for treating an injury or a diagnosed medical condition.
 This is what’s known as “medical necessity.”
 Conditions that often qualify include chronic back pain, sciatica, recovery from a car accident, carpal tunnel syndrome, or even persistent tension headaches.
 The key is that the massage must be part of a formal treatment plan aimed at healing or managing a specific issue.
 A general wellness massage won’t make the cut.
 This is where our specialized services, like Ashiatsu Deepfeet Bar Therapy, can be particularly beneficial, as they are designed to address deep-seated muscular problems.